In supplements, vitamin B9 generally comes in the following forms:

 To transform folic acid into usable l-methylfolate, it’s necessary to activate the gene methylenetetrahydrofolate reductase (MTHFR).
 Otherwise, this form of vitamin B9 has no bioavailability whatsoever and is useless.
 Some people, however, have a genetic disorder that leads to a total lack of MTHFR production in the body, and if a person with this condition is vegetarian or vegan, vitamin B9 deficiency is practically inevitable.

 Methyl folate is not reliant on MTHFR, and it is highly bioavailable.
-One of the functions of vitamin B9 is the prevention of anemia, and a study of pregnant women found that women who supplemented with methyl folate instead of folic acid showed drastically reduced instances of anemia.
+One of the functions of vitamin B9 is the prevention of anaemia, and a study of pregnant women found that women who supplemented with methyl folate instead of folic acid showed drastically reduced instances of anaemia.
 These results indicate that your body uses methyl folate better than it uses folic acid, which is great news for people who are pregnant or who have genetic disorders.

 Perhaps due to its low bioavailability, folic acid is known to cause a number of side effects when taken daily for a long period of time.
 Methyl folate, however, does not appear to cause any serious side effects.
 While there are currently no data to support this hypothesis, this lack of side effects may be due to the fact that methyl folate exactly resembles natural l-methylfolate in your body.